-Prior service costs are charged to expenses in each subsequent fiscal year using the straight-line method over a certain term (7-13 years) within the average remaining years of service of the employees at the time when such costs were incurred.
+Prior service costs are charged to expenses in each subsequent fiscal year using the straight-line method over a certain term (7-13 years) within the average remaining years of service of the

 (7) Accounting for consumption tax, etc.

 The Company and its domestic consolidated subsidiaries account for consumption tax, etc. by the tax-excluded method.
 However, domestic consolidated insurance subsidiaries account for expenses such as operating and general administrative expenses by the tax-included method.